-Remove console, radio and radio bezel (optional), and set them aside for reinstall later (see figure 1).
-You will also need to remove the dash pad, which can be done by removing the 6 screws from under the front edge of the pad.
+Remove Glovebox, Console (optional) Radio and Bezel, and set them aside for reinstall later (see figure 1).

 The removal of the Original Heater Assembly can be accomplished by disconnecting three control cables.
 One is attached to the Heat/Defrost door (see figure 2).
 One is attached to the Temperature door, and one is attached to the Vent / Heat door (see figure 3).
 Disconnect the electrical harness from the assembly.
 Also remove attachment screw located in front of the air inlet (see figure 4).